Consultant social workers

-- Access to a high quality leadership development programme – 20 days’ training over 18 months, delivered by top practice experts.
-This includes training in motivational interviewing and social learning theory.
-You will also have the opportunity to work towards a Postgraduate Certificate in Systemic Practice (fees may apply).
+- Access to a high quality leadership development programme – 21 days’ training over approximately 12 months, delivered by top practice experts.
+This includes training in motivational interviewing and parenting interventions.
+You will also have the opportunity to work towards a Certificate in Systemic Practice that is equivalent to a foundation year programme (fees may apply).

 - Opportunities to influence and shape both practice and practice education across your local authority.

-- Be part of a national network of CSWs contributing to innovations in practice and broader social work reform, and the chance to attend our national CSW conference.
+- Be part of a national network of CSWs contributing to innovations in practice and broader social work reform, and the chance to attend a number of additional training and networking events.

-- The opportunity to join the Frontline Fellowship if you continue in the role for two or more years.
+- The opportunity to join the Frontline Fellowship after you have completed one year as a CSW.

 CSW Development Programme

 Frontline places a huge emphasis on the training and development of CSWs, and all successful candidates undertake CSW Practice Leadership training.